 Position your smoker so that the air hole is not in contact with water.
 You can suspend it using any thick string or rope that will keep it in place.

 Pour in the water until it is just under the air hole.
 Leave it for about 12 hours.
 Then, wash it out.

 Second, use creosote remover with your desired fuel.
 Choose a slow-burning fuel that burns hot.
 The hotter it gets, the better it cleans.
 Keep the smoker on for a few hours.

-Best done outdoors or use something with a chimney.
+It is best done outdoors or using something with a chimney.
 No scrub, no fuss.

 How do you clean a beehive?